souenzzo/atemoia/README.md

 - Write the `pom` file and others `jar` metadata files in `target/classes/META-INF`
 - Compile every clojure namespaces found in `src` and every required dependency into `target/classes`
 - Create a uberjar file that has `atemoia.server` and entrypoint.

+---

+In case of doubts or errors, report an issue

+If you prefer talk [directly with me](https://t.me/souenzzo)